GUIDELINES FOR IGCSE ESSAY WRITING

 HOW TO PLAN AND ORGANISE AN ESSAY

-Planning an Essay Careful planning is the key to producing a good essay.
+Planning for IGCSE essay writing needs careful planning which is the key to producing a good essay.

 Do NOT begin to write your essay the night before it is due to be submitted.